 weight loss & weight control

-Please see my website for details.
-Note that Mon-Fri daytime sessions cost less than evenings/weekends.
+Please see my website.
+Note that Mon-Fri daytime sessions cost less than evenings (I don't work during weekends).
 I also always try to keep some concessionary slots available at still more affordable fees for those on low incomes.
 Please don't hesitate to ask if you think you may qualify.

-There’s no risk in deciding to come.
+I don't offer a free initial session as such but there’s no risk in arranging an appointment with me.
 You can try before you buy.
-I treat the preliminary consultation as a chance for us both to evaluate: if at the end of our first meeting you (or I) don't feel that further work together will be worthwhile, you owe nothing.
-If we agree to proceed, that first session is charged at my standard rates (see website) and we go on from there.
+I treat the preliminary consultation as a chance for us both to evaluate: if at the end of our first meeting you (or I) don't feel that further work together will be worthwhile, you may choose not to pay.
+If we do agree to proceed, that first session is charged at my standard rates and we go on from there.

 Your safety and security are assured.
 All my practice conforms to the strict requirements of the BACP and NCH codes of ethics and conduct, as well as those of the CNHC, and I am fully insured in all relevant aspects of professional and public liability.